JRMurr/JRMurr.github.io/data/blog/exposing-a-rust-library-to-node-with-napirs.md

 <TOCInline toc={props.toc} asDisclosure />

 I unapologetically shill Rust every chance I get, annoying my coworkers by insisting that everything would be better if we just used Rust.
-At this point, it has become a bit of a meme, so no one really listens to me (rightfully so).
+At this point, it has become a bit of a meme, so no one listens to me (rightfully so).

 To finally put an end to the meme, I decided to research ways we could incorporate Rust into our systems.
 Ideally, we would create a new service in Rust, but since we are not yet big on microservices, the best approach would be to call Rust directly from our Node monolith.